mmagnus/rna-tools/README.md

 - 170324 Starting converting to Python3, fetch_align by Pietro
 - 170319 Add clanstix (move it from its own GitHub repository).
+- 170315 SimRNA_trajectory:
+  - get len of frame, and trajectory
+  - warn about broken frame
+  - `only_first_frame` to get only the first frame

 - 170311 Get seq (v2) gets segments of chains with correct numbering
 - 170308 Add fixing missing atoms of bases, and O2'